awcasella/Camera-Connection-Qt/README.md

 # About this Project

-This app is build with pure C++ with the framework Qt Creator 5.12.
+This app is built with pure C++ with the framework Qt Creator 5.12.

 # Getting Started